LLNL/b-mpi3/README.md

 ## Introduction

-MPI is a large library for runtime parallelism where several paradigms coexist.
+MPI is a large library for run-time parallelism where several paradigms coexist.
-It was is originaly designed as standardized and portable message-passing system to work on a wide variety of parallel computing architectures.
+It was is originally designed as standardized and portable message-passing system to work on a wide variety of parallel computing architectures.

 The last standard, MPI-3, uses a combination of techniques to achieve parallelism, Message Passing (MP), (Remote Memory Access (RMA) and Shared Memory (SM).
 We try here to give a uniform interface and abstractions for these features by means of wrapper function calls and concepts brought familiar to C++ and the STL.